Arkaeriit/baseconv/README.md

 ### Converting a number in many bases.

 When starting this program with no arguments, you are presented a prompt.
 After it you should enter either:
-* A single ASII character
+* A string of ASII characters
+* A negative number in base 10
 * A 'd' followed by a positive or negative number in base 10
 * A 'h' or a 'x' followed by a number in base 16
 * A 'b' followed by a number in base 2